Manu-world/simple-job-search-application/README.md

 ## License

-This project is licensed under [Amalitech](https://amalitech.org/).
+This project is licensed under the MIT License.

 ## Contact